-We currently provide a non-qualified deferred compensation plan for officers who have achieved the level of at least senior vice president (certain officers who had achieved the level of at least vice president are included in this plan under previously existing guidelines).
+We currently provide a non-qualified deferred compensation plan for officers who have achieved the level of Senior Vice President II and above and completed one year of service.
+However, all Senior Vice Presidents level III and Vice Presidents who were participants on January 31, 2015 remain eligible to participate in the plan.
 In addition to the amounts deferred by the officers, we match 50% of their contributions, generally up to a maximum of 5% of the officer's salary.
 These plans generally require the deferred balance to be credited with earnings at a rate earned by certain mutual funds.
 Through December 31, 2011, employees could not receive a distribution from these plans until their employment is terminated.
-The amounts shown in the columns for less than five years represent the estimate of the amounts we will contribute to a rabbi trust with respect to matching contributions under these plans, and the amounts to be paid from the rabbi trust to two executives who have retired.
+The amounts shown in the columns for less than five years represent the estimate of the amounts we will contribute to a rabbi trust with respect to matching contributions under these plans.
 The amount shown in the "More Than 5 Years" column represents the current accrued liability for these plans, adjusted for the activity in the columns for less than five years.
-This expense is provided in the Consolidated Statements of Financial Condition.
+This expense is provided in the Consolidated Statements of Income, and the liability has been provided in the Consolidated Statements of Financial Condition.